AN INTRODUCTION TO THE UN SOCIAL FORUM

 These ranged from long-established and highly influential NGOs (Inclusion International (our best friends and allies); the World Blind Federation, World Deaf Federation, the World Network of Users and Survivors of Psychiatry.

 These and some newer organisations are members of the International Disability Alliance.
 IDA is an alliance of eight global and six regional organisations of persons with disabilities which advocates at the UN for a more inclusive global environment for persons with disabilities and their organisations.

-I stressed that I was speaking only for DAI but later received strong support from other NGOs.
+Peter stressed that he was speaking only for DAI but later received strong support from other NGOs.
 These were the main points.

 Half way through the Social Forum there was a clear picture emerging which the organisers should address in using their status to put more pressure on Member States to improve CRPD implementation